Dhivya-DD17/DLNet/README.md

 * **Docker Implementation**: TFLite Conversion via Docker
 * **Prototype_Deployment**: Arduino deployment and Web Interface

-Note: Some packages from nightly are no longer available and may cause issues in rebuilding.
+Note: Some packages from nightly are no longer available and may cause issues in rebuilding Docker image.
 So, for reproducibility, we provide the pre-built Docker image to the GitHub Container Registry (GHCR).
 Pull and run the image using:
 ```bash
 docker pull ghcr.io/dhivya-dd17/dlnet:docker_dlnet